RhushabhRR/RhushabhRR.github.io/README.md

 - Enums and Structs
 - File IO operations

-Based on the demand, concepts of C++ can also be included.
+Along with these, few exercises and small projects will also be provided for practice Based on the demand, concepts of C++ can also be included.

 ### Outcome